First Nagorno-Karabakh War: Stepanakert under siege

 During the winter of 1991–1992 Stepanakert, the capital of Nagorno-Karabakh was blockaded by Azerbaijani forces and many civilian targets in the city were intentionally bombarded by artillery and aircraft.
 The bombardment of Stepanakert and adjacent Armenian-held towns and villages during the blockade caused widespread destruction and the Interior Minister of Nagorno-Karabakh claimed that 169 Armenians died between October 1991 and April 1992.
 Azerbaijan used weapons such as the BM-21 Grad multiple-launch rocket system during the bombardment.
 The indiscriminate shelling and aerial attacks, terrorized the civilian population and destroyed numerous civilian buildings, including homes, hospitals and other non-legitimate military targets.

 Human Rights Watch reported that main bases used by Azerbaijani armed forces for the bombardment of Stepanakert were the towns of Khojaly and Shusha.
 In February 1992, Khojaly was captured by a mixed force of ethnic Armenians and, according to international observers, the 366th CIS Regiment.
 After its capture, Khojaly became the site of the largest massacre to occur during the First Nagorno-Karabakh War.
-Human Rights Watch estimates that at least 161 Azerbaijani civilians, as well as a number of unarmed hors de combat, were killed as they fled the town.
+Human Rights Watch estimates that at least 161 Azerbaijani civilians, as well as a number of unarmed hors de combat soldiers, were killed as they fled the town.
 The siege was finally lifted a few months later, in May 1992, when Armenian forces scored a decisive victory by capturing Shusha.

 Early Armenian offensives

 Khojaly

 On 2 January 1992 Ayaz Mutalibov assumed the presidency of Azerbaijan.
 Officially, the newly created Republic of Armenia publicly denied any involvement in providing any weapons, fuel, food, or other logistics to the secessionists in Nagorno-Karabakh.
 Ter-Petrosyan later did admit to supplying them with logistical supplies and paying the salaries of the separatists, but denied sending any of its own men into combat.
 Armenia faced a debilitating blockade by the now Republic of Azerbaijan, as well as pressure from neighbouring Turkey, which decided to side with Azerbaijan and build a closer relationship with it.
 In early February, the Azerbaijani villages of Malıbəyli, Karadagly and Agdaban were conquered and their population evicted, leading to at least 99 civilian deaths and 140 wounded.

 The only land connection Armenia had with Karabakh was through the narrow, mountainous Lachin corridor which could only be reached by helicopters.
-The region's only airport was in Khojaly, a small town 7 km north of Stepanakert and a population of somewhere between 6,000–10,000 people.
+The region's only airport was in Khojaly, a small town 7 km north of Stepanakert and a population of somewhere between 6,000 and 10,000 people.
 Khojaly had been serving as an artillery base from which Grad rockets were launched upon the civilian population of capital Stepanakert:

 On some days as many as 400 Grad rockets rained down on Armenian multi-story apartments.
 By late February, the Armenian forces reportedly warned about the upcoming attack and issued an ultimatum that unless the Azerbaijanis stopped the shelling from Khojaly they would seize the town.